annakthrnlee/UFOs/README.md

 ### Results:
 ##### The Truth Is Out There
 Using the HTML webpage, users can access data using multiple filters to view information regarding UFO sightings.
-Simply, type in any city, state, country, or shape and click ######## "filter table" ######## by doing so, data will appear that matches your criteria.
+Simply, type in any city, state, country, or shape and click **"filter table"** by doing so, specified data will appear that matches your criteria.
 Give it a try!